TanStack/react-charts/docs/src/pages/docs/api.md

 `interactionMode` expect an string wich can be "primary" or "closest".
 It's been using for the tooltip position.
 By default, primary is being set.

-`showVoronoi` expect a boolean, it's a debug option to visualize the interaction click-map that sits on top of the chart.

 `getSeriesOrder` expect a function, this option will allows you to reorder the series if you want.